Hydrospheredata/mist/docs/src/main/tut/use-cases/enterprise-analytics.md

 ### (5/6) Deploying a job

 Use `sbt package` or your own favourite build tool to package Scala programs.
 Then copy compiled .jar or Python .py file into the path attribute specified in log-search route (see step 3/5).
-It could be local folder, HDFS directory or Maven URL.

 ```sh
 sbt package
 cp ./target/scala-2.11/search-job.jar ./jobs
 ```

-That’s it - all that you need to deploy a job is to copy it to the local or HDFS directory Mist has access to.
+That’s it - all that you need to deploy a job is to copy it to the local folder Mist has access to.

 Please note that Mist is a service, so it is not required to be restarted every time you update / deploy a new job or edit Router config.
 So you can iterate multiple times without restarting Mist.